 Use them as a jumping off point and customize them as needed.

 Start by creating a Spotlight object with no shadows.
 Select the color of your choice and adjust the settings in the General, Details and Visibility tabs to match those below.

-I want to create a defining backlight on the lighting fixture models in my scene, so I have dragged these objects from the heirarchy into the Include window.
+I want to create a defining backlight on the lighting fixture models in my scene, so I have dragged these objects from the hierarchy into the Include window.
 You may choose to add your 3D person in here, too.

 The settings below will create a soft hazy beam to use for front lighting.
 I also use the Project tab with these, except I invoke the Exclude mode to specify which objects should NOT receive light.
 Typically I exclude any screens to prevent any washed out areas in the content.

 Use rectangular Area lights without shadows to cast an uplit glow on your scenic elements.
 Position the light near the floor, just in front of the object you wish to light.

 Note I have set these to use Global Illumination and have not included/excluded anything to ensure the light will bounce around and contribute to the overall mood of the scene.

 These bright, sharply defined beams are not only amazingly cool in real life, they also easily add interest to an otherwise boring rendering.
 Use a Parallel Spot light object with no shadows & high intensity.

 Lastly, gobos are a little more complicated in that you need to create an alpha material for the light object, so I have put these gobo settings into a separate post here: